pragipmr/server/Instructions/Labs/LAB_08_Implementing_Azure-based_recovery_services.md

    |Vault name|ws2019-08a-rsvault|
    |Location|the name of an Azure region different from the one into which you deployed the Azure VM in the first exercise of this lab|

-    > **Note: **By default, the default configuration for Storage Replication type is set to Geo-redundant (GRS) and Soft Delete is enabled.
+    > **Note** By default, the default configuration for Storage Replication type is set to Geo-redundant (GRS) and Soft Delete is enabled.
 You will change these settings in the lab to simplify deprovisioning, but you should use them in your production environments.

 #### Task 2: Configure the Azure Site Recovery vault

 1. Within the Remote Desktop session to **ws2019-08-hvm0**, in the Azure portal, navigate to the **ws2019-08a-rsvault** blade.
 1. From the **ws2019-08a-rsvault** blade, set **Storage replication type** of the vault to **Locally-redundant** which is in the Recovery Vault's Properties - Backup Configuration blade.

-   > **Note: **Storage replication type cannot be changed once you implement protection.
+   > **Note** Storage replication type cannot be changed once you implement protection.

 1. From the **ws2019-08a-rsvault** blade, disable **Soft Delete** of the vault which is in the Recovery Vault's Properties - Security Settings blade.